 I only drank alcohol when I found myself at happy hours and never desired coffee.
 In fact, I didn’t even own a coffee maker back then.
 I definitely can’t say the same to either of these things today.
-Leftovers used to last a lot longer and now I measure a meal’s success by the lack therof.
+Leftovers used to last a lot longer and now I measure a meal’s success by the lack thereof.

 Obviously I stole it and made it my own over the years.
 Now, I have a salad that I can eat for days.
-It’s a little bit salty, a little sweet, and completely fresh.
+It’s a little bit salty, a little sweet.
 Try it and add your own twists.

 Quinoa Salad With Bell Peppers, Currants & Feta

 A Cook’s Notes: You can find quinoa in the bulk bin area of your grocery store.
 It’s much cheaper than purchasing it by the package.
 Plus, you can scoop out exactly what you want so it doesn’t go stale.
 Quinoa grains are coated in saponins, a naturally bitter coating that repels pests.
 Rinse it in a fine mesh strainer, unless you buy a package that says it’s pre-rinsed.